RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 The **small_molecule_parameterizor** function requires in principle only the input PDB-file for the ligand.
 The PDB-file will be automatically converted into a SMILES string that is then used to generate the topology and suitable parameters are found in the GAFF (or OpenFF) forcefield.
-If reason does not work it is also possible to provide other inputfiles to small_molecule_parameterizor such as : xyzfile, molfile, sdffile.
+If for some reason this does not work it is also possible to provide other inputfiles to
+**small_molecule_parameterizor** such as : xyzfile, molfile, sdffile.
 One can also provide a SMILES string (smiles_string keyword).

 .. code-block:: python